 A location tour of your favorite British TV shows and films

-Do you have a favorite British TV show or film?
-Are you passionate about Poldark or much prefer the delights of Downton Abbey?
+Do you have a favorite British TV show or movie?
+Are you passionate about Poldark or prefer the delights of Downton Abbey?
 Whatever your preference, I want to take you on a tour of the best TV shows and film locations in the UK.

 I’m always amazed by how many questions I receive from readers about the period TV drama Poldark.
 It’s a series set in the 18th century, based on the novels from author Winston Graham.
 The story revolves around Ross Poldark, a British army officer who has returned to his home in Cornwall.

 It’s a show bursting with romance, drama and chivalry, and is a bit hit worldwide.
-However, as popular as the show — and its main show-runner — is, the locations are also worthy of a mention.
+However, as popular as the show — and its main front runner — is, the locations are also worthy of a mention.

 Where is Poldark filmed?

 Cornwall in the south-west of England takes center stage for most of the filming locations in Poldark.
 It follows the setting of the books, featuring the rugged cliffs, sandy beaches and hidden coves of the area.

 The following places are some of the locations where they filmed Poldark.
 See which of these you recognize from the show.

 Cornwall is known for its magnificent sandy beaches and wide-open bays.
 Near the town of Newquay is Porthcothan beach, a location that features frequently in Poldark.
 It was used as Nampara Cove, the land of the Poldark estate.